310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Ah, sorry. …… All I’ve been doing is apologizing.
+Ah, sorry. ……All I’ve been doing is apologizing.

 I want to change that about myself, so I’m going to thank you instead.
 Thank you for letting me know your true feelings.